mergeability/mergeable/docs/README.md

         # number of days for an issue to be considered stale.
 A comment is posted when it is stale.
         days: 20
         # Optional property.
 When not specified the default is used.
 The default message is used.
-        message: 'This is issue is stale.
+        message: 'This issue is stale.
 Please follow up!'
       title:
         must_include:
           regex: `^\\(feat\\)|^\\(doc\\)|^\\(fix\\)`